abhiarora87/pbp-terraform-module-naming-convention-abhishek/README.md

 ### Module Usage

-- This module can be consumed by the following example
+- This module can be consumed by the following example to create a athena database

+#### Example 1
 ```
 module "naming_convention"{
     source = "git@github.com:abhiarora87/pbp-terraform-module-naming-convention-abhishek.git"